yhagio/tutorialedge.net/content/courses/ogimg-dev/backend-01.md

 author: Elliot Forbes
 date: 2018-06-09T22:48:26+01:00
 desc:
-  In this tutorial, we are going to look at how you can implement a testing framework for your TypeScript projects using Mocha and Chai
+  In this tutorial, we are going to look at how you can set up the foundations for the REST API that will be powering our SaaS product.
 image: react.svg
 paid: false
 series: ogimgdev